turboderp/exllamav2/README.md

 ### Method 3: Install from PyPI

 A PyPI package is available as well.
+This is the same as the JIT version (see above).
 It can be installed with:

 ```
 pip install exllamav2
 ```

-The version available through PyPI is the JIT version (see above).
-Still working on a solution for distributing prebuilt wheels via PyPI.

 ## EXL2 quantization